driusan/gob/CONTRIBUTING.md

 - missing position attribute
 - missing top/right/bottom/left attributes (for positioned elements.)
 - missing z-index property
-- missing min-width and max-width properties
-- missing min-height and max-height properties

 I don't know what's involve in the direction properties. inline-block can probably be implemented by a couple if statements around how dot is advanced in the normal block render path.